temporalio/documentation/docs-src/concepts/what-is-a-memo.md

 - Unlike Workflow inputs, Memos lack type safety
 - Memos are subject to eventual consistency and may not be immediately available
 - Excessive reliance on memos hides mutable state from the Workflow Execution History
-- Storing data as memos can have a performance penalty

 :::